Data-Transfer/ceph-client/README.markdown

 `s3v4_rest.py` is a module implementing a generic interface to `S3/Ceph`, taking care of building the signed request header and generating the REST URLs, MIT licensed.
-PEP8 compliant, static typing not fully applied everywhere, wont' pass `mypy` validation.
+PEP8 compliant, static typing not fully applied everywhere, won't pass `mypy` validation.

 In the examples authentication and endpoint information is read from json files with the following format: